MakerUknow/VulnerableDiceRoll/README.md

 ## License
 MIT License

-# Risky Dice Game Exploit
+# Solidity Dice Game Exploit

 A demonstration of exploiting a vulnerable dice game smart contract by manipulating transaction parameters to predict and control winning outcomes.

 ## Overview

-This project demonstrates how to exploit a vulnerable dice game contract (`MockRiskyDiceGame`) by predicting and controlling the inputs used in its random number generation.
+This project demonstrates how to exploit a vulnerable dice game contract (`MockSolidityDiceGame`) by predicting and controlling the inputs used in its random number generation.
 The exploit takes advantage of deterministic block parameters and transaction properties that can be manipulated or predicted.

 ### Key Vulnerabilities
 - Using block parameters (`block.timestamp`, `blockhash`) for randomness